 - Swollen breasts

 - Normalizing menstruation cycles

 - Increasing progesterone levels

-The berry seems to help these hormone conditions through the brain rather than the ovaries.
+This berry may help these conditions through the brain rather than the ovaries.
 The vitex berry has lots of active components, including:

 These components are flavonoids, glycosides, and essential oils.
-They raise dopamine activity in the brain, which blocks the release of a hormone called prolactin.
+Some raise dopamine activity in the brain, which blocks the release of a hormone called prolactin.
 Higher prolactin levels cause breast swelling and tenderness.

-Vitex also seems to lower estrogen levels and raise progesterone levels.
-It blocks the follicle stimulating hormone and raises the luteinizing hormone, which changes the estrogen and progesterone.
+Some research suggests that vitex also seems to lower estrogen levels and raise progesterone levels.
+It may block the follicle stimulating hormone and raises the luteinizing hormone, which changes the estrogen and progesterone.